 (c) The 1991 Recycling Act permit fee as listed in OAR 340-097-0120(7).

-(2) Each disposal site receiving domestic solid waste will be subject to the per-ton solid waste disposal fees on domestic solid waste as specified in OAR 340-097-0120(8).
+(2) Each disposal site receiving domestic solid waste will be subject to the per-ton solid waste disposal fees on solid waste as specified in OAR 340-097-0120(8).

 (3) Out-of-state solid waste.
 Each disposal site or regional disposal site receiving solid waste generated out-of-state must pay a per-ton solid waste disposal fee as specified in OAR 340-097-0120(8).

 (4) Oregon waste disposed of out-of-state.
-A person who transports solid waste that is generated in Oregon to a disposal site located outside of Oregon that receives domestic solid waste shall pay the per-ton solid waste disposal fees as specified in OAR 340-097-0120(8):
+A person who transports solid waste that is generated in Oregon to a disposal site located outside of Oregon that receives domestic solid waste must pay the per-ton solid waste disposal fees as specified in OAR 340-097-0120(8):

 (a) For purposes of this rule and OAR 340-097-0120(8), a person is the transporter if the person transports or arranges for the transport of solid waste out of Oregon for final disposal at a disposal site that receives domestic solid waste, and is: